nixworks/public/news/2005/05/26/README.md

 _Context: Baghdad, Baquba, Conflict in Iraq, US soldiers, helicopter_

 ### [ A coalition of citizen groups will ask United States Congress to file a formal "Resolution of Inquiry", the first necessary legal step to determine whether U.S. President George W. Bush has committed impeachable offenses.
 The request, written by Boston constitutional attorney John C. Bonifaz, cites the Downing Street memo and issues surrounding the planning and execution of the Iraq war. ](/news/2005/05/26/a-coalition-of-citizen-groups-will-ask-united-states-congress-to-file-a-formal-resolution-of-inquiry-the-first-necessary-legal-step-to-d.md)
-_Context: 2003 invasion of Iraq, Downing Street memo, George W. Bush, John C. Bonifaz, President of the United States, United States, United States Congress, impeach_
+_Context: 2003 invasion of Iraq, Downing Street memo, George W. Bush, John C. Bonifaz, President of the United States, U.S., United States Congress, impeach_

 ### [ The South African Geographical Names Council unanimously approves a recommendation to change the name of the country's executive capital Pretoria to Tshwane. ](/news/2005/05/26/the-south-african-geographical-names-council-unanimously-approves-a-recommendation-to-change-the-name-of-the-country-s-executive-capital-pr.md)
 _Context: Geographical Names Council, Pretoria, South Africa, Tshwane, capital, executive_

 ### [ U.S. President George W. Bush has promised the President of the Palestinian Authority, Abu Mazen, $50 million in aid and reiterated that Israel was to stop all settlement activity on the West Bank. ](/news/2005/05/26/u-s-president-george-w-bush-has-promised-the-president-of-the-palestinian-authority-abu-mazen-50-million-in-aid-and-reiterated-that-is.md)
-_Context: Abu Mazen, George W. Bush, Israel, President of the Palestinian Authority, President of the United States, United States, West Bank_
+_Context: Abu Mazen, George W. Bush, Israel, President of the Palestinian Authority, President of the United States, U.S., West Bank_

 ### [ The British Association of University Teachers decides to cancel the boycott on Israeli Universities of Haifa and Bar-Ilan.
 The decision comes in a special meeting after both external and internal debate over the original decision.](/news/2005/05/26/the-british-association-of-university-teachers-decides-to-cancel-the-boycott-on-israeli-universities-of-haifa-and-bar-ilan-the-decision-co.md)
 _Context: Association of University Teachers, Bar-Ilan, Haifa, Israel, UK, boycott, university_